 It can be a little daunting at first so having an app on your phone that will tell you exactly where you need to go is helpful, as will giving yourself more time than you think you need.

-Some of the stations are huge and notorious for getting lost in, like Shibuya!
-You just need to make sure you follow the signs for transfers carefully, and if in doubt you can ask for help.
+Some stations are huge and notorious for getting lost in, like Shibuya!
+You just need to follow the signs for transfers carefully, and if you are in doubt, you can ask for help.

-Tip: An app such as NaviTime will also help you with fare prices which can vary on different lines and routes.
+Tip: An app such as NaviTime will also help you with fare prices, which vary on different lines and routes.

 You will want to pick up a travel card and top it up, even if you are staying for a month it will make your life significantly easier.
 You can even use it to pay for things at convenience stores!

 Suica or Pasmo cards can be used on all Tokyo metro and train lines, as well as buses and taxis.
-You can purchase and recharge these cards at train station ticket vending machines and they don’t expire.
+You can purchase and recharge these cards at train station ticket vending machines, which don’t expire.

-Simply touch it to the reader at the ticket gate to enter the station.
-When you board the train or bus, touch your card to the reader again to pay the fare.
+Touch it to the reader at the ticket gate to enter the station.
+Then, touch your card to the reader again when you board the train or bus to pay the fare.

 Some of Tokyo’s most popular subway lines: